nkoder/jenkins-job-dsl-plugin-example/README.md

 2. I've failed to setup `./runJenkins.sh` to have `credentials` plugin in version `1.24` installed so you have to perform this udpate manually.
 Open [http://localhost:8080/pluginManager/]( http://localhost:8080/pluginManager/ ), select `Credentials Plugin` and click on update button.
-Then kill Jenkins in your console and run `./runJenkins.sh` again.
+Wait for "Download successfully" status.
+Then kill Jenkins i n your console and run `./runJenkins.sh` again.

 3. Open [http://localhost:8080/pluginManager/advanced]( http://localhost:8080/pluginManager/advanced ) in your browser
    and click button `Check now` (on bottom right corner) to fix NodeJS installation versions list.